Benchwise/benchwise/USAGE_GUIDE.md

 ## CLI Usage

-BenchWise also includes a powerful command-line interface:
+Benchwise also includes a powerful command-line interface:

 ```bash
 # Run evaluations from command line